CMS Emergency Preparedness Requirements for

 ERIP brings policies out of the typewriter age and into the modern era.
 Create, share and collaborate online, via the ERIP app and of course via PDF documents suitable for printing.
 As a procedure is updated, all stakeholders can be alerted via email, push notification on the ERIP app AND via text message.

 Develop and maintain an emergency preparedness communication plan that complies with both federal and state laws.
 Patient care must be well coordinated within the facility, across health care providers and with state and local public health departments and emergency systems.

-A Communications Plan developed in ERIP insures all stakeholders have access to an interactive communications plan that may be linked to communications resources such as mass notification systems.
+A Communications Plan developed in ERIP insures all stakeholders have access to an interactive communications plan which can be be linked to communications resources such as mass notification systems.

 Requirement: Training and Testing

 Develop and maintain training and testing programs, including initial training in policies and procedures and demonstrate knowledge of emergency procedures and provide training at least annually.

 • A full-scale exercise that is facility-based